pqhieu02/Enersense/README.md

 # Simple MQTT application

 ## Overview
-The purpose of this project is to desmotrate a simple example of utilizing the MQTT technologies, python third-parties: FastAPI, paho-mqtt, etc.
+The purpose of this project is to demonstrate a simple example of utilizing the MQTT technologies, python third parties library: FastAPI, paho-mqtt, etc.

 ## Component

 This application comprises four core components: MQTT service, REST service, MySQL database and MQTT broker Mosquitto.

 #### MQTT service:
-- Take responsibility in creating a publisher to publish a message to the broker periodcally, and a subscriber to listen and persist received message.
+- Take responsibility for creating a publisher to publish a message to the broker periodically, and a subscriber to listen and persist received messages.
 - The source code can be found in `/mqtt`
 #### REST service:
 - A simple backend server managing migrations of the database, and exposing API to fetch the data in the MySQL database.